abdulsamadayoade/Dine/README.md

 # Dine
- a landing page for a restaurant
+A two pages website for a restaurant.